Gajamukta

 Gajamukta is a 1994 Bengali adventure drama film directed by Ajit Lahiri and produced by Dilip Sur based on a same name novel of Narayan Sanyal published in 1961.
 This is the debut film of Riya Sen in Bengali film as a child artist.
 Music of the movie was scored by Bhupen Hazarika.

 Plot

-This is the story of hunting elephant for yearly ritual in Assam.
+This is the story of hunting an elephant for a yearly ritual in Assam.
 This is actually a game of death.